Services for Faculty & Staff

 - Setting boundaries with students

-You can request for Emily to come to your class as a speaker or to give a presentation to your students.
-To make a request, call or email Emily directly and she will work with you and your syllabus schedule.
+You can request Counseling Services to come to your class as a speaker or to give a presentation to your students.
+To make a request, call or email Counseling Services and we will work with you and your syllabus schedule.

 - Working in the mental health field